PaulKinlan/paul.kinlan.me/content/2019-01-31-ricky-mondelloadoption-of-well-known-url-for-changing-passwords.markdown

 ---
+date: 2019-01-31 22:02:32.092000+00:00
+link: https://twitter.com/rmondello/status/1090702498220961793
 slug: ricky-mondelloadoption-of-well-known-url-for-changing-passwords
-date: 2019-01-31T22:02:32.092Z
+summary: 'I recently noticed Twitter has adopted the Well-Known URL for Changing Passwords, which is a simple yet effective way to improve user experience.
+This spec allows browsers to offer a UI for quick password resets without navigating complex site structures, simply by checking a well-known URL.
+This sparked an idea: could we expand this concept to other common user actions?
+Imagine well-known locations for managing GDPR consent, browser permissions, account details, or mailing list subscriptions.
+  It''s a powerful concept that could simplify many online interactions, and I''ve even raised an issue with Chrome to explore implementation.'
+tags:
+- password
+- security
+- usability
+- browser
+- well-known url
+- gdpr
+- privacy
+- chrome
+- safari
+- twitter
 title: 'Ricky Mondello: Adoption of Well-Known URL for Changing Passwords'
-link: https://twitter.com/rmondello/status/1090702498220961793
-tags: [links, safari, specs]

 ---
 Ricky Mondello over on the Safari team just recently shared a note about how Twitter is using the ./well-known/change-password spec.